 - Olive Oil

 - Garlic.
-Nothing brings more flavor to the party than fresh garlic!
+Nothing brings more flavor to the party than garlic!
 You can use as much or as little as you like in this recipe to customize for your personal tastes.
+I always keep frozen garlic on hand to cut down on prep work.

 - Lemon.
 The squeeze of fresh lemon juice elevates and brightens the earthy, rich seasonings.